ucdavis-bioinformatics-training/2021-December-Metagenomics-and-Metatranscriptomics/data_analysis/03-metatranscriptomics.md

 #### <font color='red'> Start Exercise 4: </font>

 We are going to perform functional profiling a second time using HUMAnN.
 This time you will write your own slurm script, using the one we have used for metagenomics data as a template.
 Please submit maximum 2 jobs once your script is ready.
+The goal is to obtain relative abundance table for those samples.

 #### <font color='red'> End Exercise 4: </font>